pablodecm/phd_thesis/src/104_chapter_4.md

-and its gradients are zero elsewhere; in addition, it is not convex, a property which makes the minimisation task in [Equation @eq:learning_erm] hard to tackled by optimisation algorithms.
+and its gradients are zero elsewhere; in addition, it is not convex, a property which makes the minimisation task in [Equation @eq:learning_erm] hard to tackle by optimisation algorithms.
 In fact, it can be proven that finding the function $f$ in $F$ that minimises directly the
 $R_{0-1}$ empirical risk with a training sample is a NP-hard problem [@nguyen2013algorithms].
 The